femid/azurewebapp-datetimeISO8601/README.md

 Simple Web App deployment using Terraform
 =========================================
 This web application is built using an Azure App Service plan, an App Service (Linux) running a Python script to generate the ISO 8601 standard date in a JSON format.
 An Azure App Service was used as they are highly configurable & can use different coding stacks (.NET, PHP, Python, etc.).
-Python scripts require the use of at least a basic (B1) app service plan, as the free tier (Y1) is not currently supported.
-If lowest cost was desired, Azure Function Apps could be used to deploy the code instead.
+Also the App Service will run continuously and respond quickly to web requests.

-Requirements:
+**Requirements:**
 - az cli
 - Terraform executable
 - Github account with a Personal Access Token (PAT) to read public repos

-*Fork a copy of this Github repo & use the forked repo url & the "main" branch in your execution:*
+*Fork a copy of this Github repo & use the forked repo url & the "main" branch in your execution*

 Download the repo zipped files, then extract the two files in the `terraform` directory in a local directory:
 - `main.tf` and `variables.tf`